 Figure 1.
 Classification of a method or system as biohybrid across our three Themes. (a) One-way active interactions between the behaviour of an animal and an engineered system are classified as biohybrid methods (solid black arrows), two-way active interactions are classified as biohybrid systems (solid purple arrow), and indirect interactions through human control (e.g. remote-controlled drones) or environmental conditions (e.g. temperature) are not considered biohybrid (dotted grey arrows). (b) Landscape of current research through selected representative examples.
-The horizontal axis indicates the intensity to which the engineered components of the system.
-The colour gradient of the background reflects the gradient nature of these interactions: animals being affected by technology (green), technology reacting to the behaviour of animals (red), or the active two-way interactions only and are therefore classified as biohybrid asstems, whereas examples in the other top-left and bottom-right quadrants involve one-way interactions only and are therefore classified as biohybrid methods.
+The horizontal axis indicates the intensity to which the engineered components affect the behaviour of the biological system.
+The colour gradient of the background reflects the gradient nature of these interactions: animals being affected by technology (green), technology reacting to the behaviour of animals (red), or the active two-way interactions and are therefore classified as biohybrid systems, whereas examples in the other top-left and bottom-right quadrants involve one-way interactions only and are therefore classified as biohybrid methods.
 Examples in the bottom left quadrant (white) do not involve active interactions and are therefore not biohybrid.
 Example studies are given a label that captures their methodology and a colour that reflect their theme according to our classification (as in [c]).
 They are placed approximately on the plot.
-(1) Dell et al. (2014), (2) Ostreich et al. (2024), (3) Rathore et al. (2023), (4) Partan et al. (2009), (5) Clark et al. (2015), (6) Wilde et al. (2023), (7) Bierbach, Landgraf, et al. (2018), (18) Meanno et al. (2017), (16) Dolins et al. (2017), (17) Stowers et al. (2017), (18) Doan and Sato (2016), (19) Polverino et al. (2022), (20) Landgraf et al. (2016), (21) Chemtob et al. (2020) and (22) Barmak et al. (2023). (c) Representation of the layering of our three.
-Themes: fundamental research under Comprehension supports Applications that can be extended to the full Integration of the biological and the engineered components.
+(1) Dell et al. (2014), (2) Oestreich et al. (2024), (3) Rathore et al. (2023), (4) Partan et al. (2009), (5) Clark et al. (2015), (6) Wilde et al. (2023), (7) Bierbach, Landgraf, et al. (2013), (15) Neethirajan et al. (2017), (16) Dolins et al. (2017), (17) Stowers et al. (2017), (18) Doan af Sato (2016), (19) Polverino et al. (2022), (20) Landgraf et al. (2016), (21) Chemtob et al. (2020) and (22) Barmak et al. (2023), (c) Representation of the layering of our three Themes: fundamental research under Comprehension supports Applications that can be extended to the full Integration of the biological and examples as biohybrid systems, methods or neither (Fig. 1b).
+Humans can be part of this interaction loop, for example, where there is some human control/input of the engineered system by the researcher, but in all cases, the interaction must include one or more animals.
+Engineered components that indirectly affect behaviour via interaction with abiotic components (e.g. temperature or light), with or without human involvement, are not considered here to keep our focus on studies that directly affect animal behaviour.
+For further discussion on these and previous classifications of biohybrid research (Romano et al., 2019), see our Discussion section.
+Throughout the rest of the article, we will use the term biohybrid approaches to refer to both biohybrid methods and systems in animal behaviour.